Ruth First

-Heloise Ruth First (4 May 1925 – 17 August 1982) was a South African anti-apartheid activist and scholar.
+Heloise Ruth First OLG (4 May 1925 – 17 August 1982) was a South African anti-apartheid activist and scholar.
 She was assassinated in Mozambique, where she was working in exile, by a parcel bomb built by South African police.

 Family and education

-Ruth First's Jewish parents, Julius First and Matilda Levetan, emigrated to South Africa from Latvia in 1906 and became founding members of the Communist Party of South Africa (CPSA), the forerunner of the South African Communist Party (SACP).
-Ruth First was born in 1925 and brought up in Johannesburg.
-Like her parents, she joined the Communist Party, which was allied with the African National Congress in its struggle to overthrow the South African government.
+Ruth First was born 4 May 1925 in Johannesburg to her Jewish parents, Julius First and Matilda Leveta.
+Julius emigrated to South Africa from Latvia when he was 10 years old, and Matilda emigrated from Lithuania when she was four years old.
+They were both anti-apartheid activists and became founding members of the Communist Party of South Africa (CPSA), the forerunner of the South African Communist Party (SACP).
+Ruth First was brought up in Kensington where she and her brother, Ronald First, were raised in a highly political household.
+At age 14, Ruth was a member of the Young Left Wing Book Club.
+Like her parents, she joined the Communist Party, which was allied with the African National Congress in its struggle to overthrow the apartheid government of South Africa.

 As a teenager, First attended Jeppe High School for Girls and then became the first person in her family to attend university.
-She received her bachelor's degree from the University of the Witwatersrand in 1946.
+She received her bachelor's degree in Social Science from the University of the Witwatersrand in 1946, receiving firsts in anthropology, economic history, sociology, and native administration.
 While she was at university, she found that "on a South African campus, the student issues that matter are national issues".
 She was involved in the founding of the Federation of Progressive Students, also known as the Progressive Students League, and got to know, among other fellow students, Nelson Mandela, future President of South Africa, and Eduardo Mondlane, the first leader of the Mozambique freedom movement FRELIMO.
+She was also the secretary of the Young Communist League and for a short time, was active in the Johannesburg CPSA.